Department of Conservation Biology

 The Department of Conservation Biology comprises three Working Groups (WG), each focusing on different but complementary research fields.
 The broad range of functional responsibility provides us with flexibility and responsiveness, necessary to provide timely solutions to a diversity of conservation issues.

 The WG Floodplain Ecology focuses on developing and improving bio-indication systems and addresses the relationships between flooding regimes, site condition, landscape structures, and biodiversity in floodplain ecosystems.
+An essential part of the work is the multifunctionality of riverine landscapes by looking at ecosystem services and the effects of restoration measures.

 The WG Theory & Science-Policy Interfaces acts to understand the interrelations between science, society, and policy/politics and in parallel collates, edits, and communicates scientific knowledge to society and policy-makers/politics.